JayAreP/sdp-ansible/docs/sdp_host.md

 ```

 ### 2.
-This example creates a host object named "WindowsHost" with no further initiator information.
+This example creates a host object named `WindowsHost` with no further initiator information.
 ```yaml
 sdp_host:
     name: "windowsHost"